geotrev/undernet/README.md

 - Interactive components powered by JavaScript.
 - Highly brandable and extendable.

-The main site, https://undernet.io is run on Jekyll and hosted using GitHub Pages.
+The main site, https://undernet.io is run on Jekyll and hosted using Netlify.

 ## Install via npm or yarn